astronomer/airflow-guides/guides/scheduling-in-airflow.md

 There are multiple ways you can define the `schedule_interval`:

-### Cron expression`
+### Cron expression

 You can pass any cron expression as a string to the `schedule_interval` parameter in your DAG.
 For example, if you want to schedule your DAG at 4:05 AM every day, you would use `schedule_interval='5 4 * * *'`.

 If you need help creating the correct cron expression, [crontab guru](https://crontab.guru/) is a great resource.

-- **Cron presets:** `schedule_interval = '@daily'`
+### Cron presets

 Airflow can utilize cron presets for common, basic schedules.

 For example, `schedule_interval='@hourly'` will schedule the DAG to run at the beginning of every hour.
 For the full list of presets, check out the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#dag-runs).

-    Note: If your DAG does not need to run on a schedule and will only be triggered manually or externally triggered by another process, you can set `schedule_interval=None`.
+> Note: If your DAG does not need to run on a schedule and will only be triggered manually or externally triggered by another process, you can set `schedule_interval=None`.

-- **Timedelta:** `schedule_interval=timedelta(days=1)`
+### Timedelta

 If you want to schedule your DAG on a particular cadence (hourly, every 5 minutes, etc.) rather than at a specific time, you can pass a `timedelta` object to the schedule interval.
-For example, `schedule_interval=timedelta(minutes=30)` will run the DAG every thirty minutes.
+For example, `schedule_interval=timedelta(minutes=30)` will run the DAG every thirty minutes, and `schedule_interval=timedelta(days=1)` will run the DAG every day.

 > Note: Do not make your DAG's schedule dynamic (e.g. `datetime.now()`)!
 This will cause an error in the Scheduler.

-## Timetables
+### Limitations

-The scheduling options detailed in the section above cover many common use cases, but they do have some limitations.
+The scheduling options detailed in the sections above cover many common use cases, but they do have some limitations.
 For example, it is difficult or impossible to implement situations like:

 - Schedule a DAG at different times on different days, like 2pm on Thursdays and 4pm on Saturdays.
 - Schedule a DAG daily except for holidays.
 - Schedule a DAG at multiple times daily with uneven intervals (e.g. 1pm and 4:30pm).

+In the next section, we'll describe how these limitations were addressed in Airflow 2.2.

+## Timetables

-[Timetables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/timetable.html), introduced in Airflow 2.2, address these limitations by allowing users to define their own schedules in Python code.
-All DAG schedules are determined by their internal Timetable.
+[Timetables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/timetable.html), introduced in Airflow 2.2, address the limitations of cron expressions and timedeltas by allowing users to define their own schedules in Python code.
+All DAG schedules are determined by their internal timetable.

-Going forward, Timetables will become the primary method for scheduling in Airflow.
-You can still define a `schedule_interval`, but Airflow converts this to a Timetable behind the scenes.
-And if a cron expression or timedelta is not sufficient for your use case, you can define your own Timetable.
+Going forward, timetables will become the primary method for scheduling in Airflow.
+You can still define a `schedule_interval`, but Airflow converts this to a timetable behind the scenes.
+And if a cron expression or timedelta is not sufficient for your use case, you can define your own timetable.

 Custom timetables can be registered as part of an Airflow plugin.
 They must be a subclass of `Timetable`, and they should contain the following methods, both of which return a `DataInterval` with a start and an end: